-Occupational therapy strengthens skills necessary for daily living such as play, dressing, tying shoes, toileting, bathing, and feeding.
-We do so by addressing fine and gross motor skills required to perform typical tasks routinely performed across all settings.
+Strengthen skills necessary for daily living such as play, dressing, tying shoes, toileting, bathing, and feeding.

 Emotional regulation is the ability to self-calm during emotional and stressful situations.
 Children with emotional regulation issues often tantrum more frequently and for a longer time than their peers and become easily upset without a clear cause.
 Occupational therapy helps assist by teaching self-calming abilities by working on sensory-based issues underlying emotional dysregulation, and providing parents with strategies to handle and prevent excessive emotional outbursts.

-Play is “any spontaneous or organized activity that provides enjoyment, entertainment, amusement, or diversion.
-Children learn how to navigate the world through play (OTPF)”.
-Occupational therapists use their creativity to turn everyday objects into new games or toys to encourage engagement/motivation, and make learning everyday tasks fun.
+Occupational therapists use their creativity to turn everyday objects into new games or toys to encourage engagement and motivation, and make learning everyday tasks fun.

 A variety of eye movements that help us fixate on a target, track slow moving objects, and sudden quick change in our gaze from one object/target to another.